 Retain the crates and packaging materials.
 These items may be necessary to settle claims or, at a later date, to relocate the equipment.

-The Adept Lynx platform comes packed in a wooden crate, lined with foam.
-It is mounted on a pallet, with a wooden cover.
-See the following two figures.
+The Adept Lynx platform and battery come packed in wooden crates.
+They are mounted on pallets, with wooden covers.
+See the following figures.